anahibemol/NuloSois/README.md

 ### Howdy!

-Novice Developer studying programming and creating programs, check the pinned repos to see what i've been proud to work with.
+Novice Developer studying programming and creating programs, check the pinned repos to see what I have been proud to work with.